 If you do have a bit more cash to splash, then we would recommend skewing towards an FHR property to enjoy a higher-quality hotel and more benefits, including a US$100 room credit, free breakfast, and early check-in and late check-out.
 You will earn points on bookings through FHR.

 Bookings through FHR are eligible for benefits for stays of one night or more, whereas you need to stay at least two nights with THC.

 Whilst both THC and FHR have 11 properties in Australia (with no overlap), as an indication of the extent of the programs in the rest of the world, FHR has almost three times the listings that THC does in the Asia-Pacific region.

 A comparison of pricing through Amex Travel and booking directly with the hotel

-I researched booking a standard room at five different hotels in New York with a flexible cancellation policy for a two-night stay.
-All quotes are in US dollars.
+We took a look at a standard room at five different hotels in New York with a flexible cancellation policy for a two-night stay.
+All quotes are in USD.

 You will see that there is very little difference (if any) between booking through Amex or direct:

 On the surface, you can save $22 by booking directly through Hyatt…